penrose/penrose/tutorial/tutorial-p3.md

 Vector w
 In(v, U)
 In(w, U)
-Vector u := addV(v, w)
-In(u, U)
 ```
-The substance file contains the objects in the goal diagram, and we will go on to make it come to life step by step together.
+The substance file contains the lines for putting two vectors in the same vector space `U`.
+Later we will compose a new vector as the sum of the two existing vectors.

 * Style
 The style file is a bit more involved, therefore we provide a very detailed step through of the code. __Again, feel free to [skip to the example](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p3.md#page_facing_up-domain) if you feel confident reading and comprehending the code by yourself__.